-The Dry Tropics Partnership for Healthy Waters (the Partnership) is a partnership of organisations founded on a shared vision of improving the health of Dry Tropics Waterways.
+The Healthy Waters Partnership for the Dry Tropics (the Partnership) is a Partnership of organisations founded on a shared vision of improving the health of Dry Tropics Waterways.
 The Partnership is currently focussed on the Townsville region and aligns with the existing Black Ross (Townsville) Water Quality Improvement Plan area, with potential to expand the scope to include the broader Burdekin region in the future.
-The purpose of the Partnership is to develop an annual regional report card which will inform effective catchment management for the benefit of aquatic ecosystems and the Great Barrier Reef.
+The purpose of the Partnership is to develop an annual regional Report Card which will inform effective catchment management for the benefit of aquatic ecosystems and the Great Barrier Reef.

-The Partnership seeks to develop and implement a partnership approach to reporting on the health of Townsville waterways, including freshwater rivers, wetlands, estuaries, near shore coastal and marine environments, and advocate for management efforts and outcomes that support waterway and Reef health.
+The Partnership seeks to develop and implement a Partnership approach to reporting on the health of Townsville Dry Tropics waterways, including freshwater rivers, wetlands, estuaries, near shore coastal and marine environments, and advocate for management efforts and outcomes that support waterway and Reef health.

 The Partnership will establish collaborative approaches that seek to integrate environmental, social, economic, and cultural information.
 It will build upon existing monitoring, modelling, and reporting within the region and broader such as through the Reef 2050 Integrated Monitoring, Modelling and Reporting Program.
-The Partnership will drive strategic direction and set program deliverables, which will be operationally supported by the host organisation.
+The Partnership will drive strategic direction and set program deliverables, which will be operationally supported by the Host Organisation.